navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 Again, we run into the problem of p(s'\|s) which is intractable for continuos action spaces but since we are dealing with discrete action spaces, we can easily sum over all actions.

 ### How do we get the samples from the joint?
 For the joint distribution p(s', a\|s), the samples from the replay buffer can be used.
-(Note that the replay buffer is filled by executing the actions from the source distribution, w).
+(Note that the replay buffer is filled by executing the actions from the policy distribution, w).

-Note that the source distribution can be parameterized as a neural network or be fixed, such as a uniform distribution.

-Therefore the samples for the first half of the Mutual Information equation are the tuples of (s, a, s').
+Therefore the samples for the first half of the Mutual Information equation are the s' and a of the tuples (s, a, s').

+### How do we get the samples from the marginal distributions ?
+For the marginal distribution p(s'\|s), we take the current state and sample all possible actions (possible due to the discrete action space assumption)and give these as input to the forward dynamics model (f(s'\|s, a)) and then average out the result to get the s' for the corresponding s.

+For the marginal distribution w(a\|s), we just sample from the minibatch.
+Thus, we get the a and s required for the second term.

+### What next ?
+After having calculated the joint and marginal distributions, we can then sample from these to calculate the lower bound to the mutual information (a.k.a the empowerment of the state).

+### We have the empowerment.
+What now?
+The empowerment calculated can now be directly utilized as an intrinsic reward for any policy learning algorithm.
+Here, I would be using Deep Q Learning.

+### The Algorithm.
+1. Initialize a forward model f(s, a) and policy pi.
+2. Initialize the environment
+3. Sample actions from policy distribution w(a\|s) and execute the actions.
+4. Store the resulting tuples (s, a, s', r_e) in the replay buffer.
+5. Sample a batch of tuples from the replay buffer.
+6. Train the forward model.
+7. Sample the joint and the marginal distributions as mentioned above and calculate the mutual information.
+8. Gradient ascent on the statistics network, T.
+9. Store the mutual information as a reward, r_e + beta\*mutual_information in the replay buffer.
+10. Train the DQN Network.
+11. Repeat until convergence.